gimmi/jsmake/README.markdown

 			});
 		});

+ * Save file
- * Save file open a commandline and go to the directory containing build.js you just created
+ * Open a commandline and go to the directory containing build.js file you just created
  * Run the following command

 		path/to/jsmake/jsmake